AmrSaied/hive_ui/README.md

 ## Contributing

 If you would like to contribute to the package, please read the [contributing guidelines] before submitting a pull request.
-Please note that this is a sample README.md and you should replace the parts that are specific to your package, such as the package name, version and GitHub repository.

 ## HiveBoxesView Parameters